-Doug Routley, born May 9, 1961 in New Westminster, BC, grew up in Duncan, BC.
+Doug Routley was born on May 9, 1961 in New Westminster, BC and grew up in Duncan, BC.
 Doug is an Island boy who understands the unique challenges and opportunities of life in the region and his diverse experience gives him a very close and practical grasp of what his constituents care about and how their needs can best be met.

 Doug comes from a family of educators and attended the public schools of the Cowichan Valley.
 He also attended Camosun College before traveling to Japan, where he lived and worked for one year.

 Doug’s work experience is diverse and gives him a very broad understanding of so many of his constituents’ lives and challenges.

 - Sawmill worker

 - ESL teacher – Japan

 - School custodian

 - MLA Nanaimo-North Cowichan 2009-Present